-Tony Wadham is an English actor and film-maker whose eclectic career spans theatre, film, dance and art.
+Tony is an English actor and film-maker whose career spans theatre, film, dance and art.

-He began his career with The National Youth Theatre of Great Britain and later trained at The Royal Welsh College, where on graduating he received the final year speech prize and also represented the college at the William Poel.
+He began his career with The National Youth Theatre of Great Britain and he trained at The Royal Welsh College.
+In his graduation year he received the final year speech prize and also represented the college at the William Poel.

 He was a core member of Cardiff based theatre group Mappa Mundi, playing many great roles, including Touchstone, Titus Andronicus and Andrew Aguecheek.

-Interested in life on the other side of the camera he began to record the work of the artists around him.
+a developing Interest in life on the other side of the camera pushed him to record the work of the artists around him.
 More recently this branch of his work has begun to grow and several of his films documenting the work of avante garde dance theatre group, DOG KENNEL HILL PROJECT were chosen to open the new Brighton CCA in a two month retrospective of the groups work and THE LILY THE ROSE, his film collaboration with CHARLOTTE DARBYSHIRE, KATE MARSH and WELLY O'BRIEN, won best film at the LIGHT MOVES festival LIMERICK.
-He has also directed and produced several of his own short films, mostly collaborating with his great friend, the artist Jon Ratigan.
+He has also directed and produced several of his own short films, mostly in collaboration with his great friend, the artist Jon Ratigan.

 He was a founder member of the artist collective LA TRAVERSÉE.
 Operating from LE RELAIS CAFE, in Northern France.
 Over a three year period the group invited artists, dancers, musicians and actors to relax, share and develop ideas.
 Premiering the results at the cafe's monthly Soirées.